carpentries/instructor-training/learners/checkout.md

 Did you serve as a Helper or un-certified co-Instructor before you attended Instructor Training?
 That counts!

-### Attend a Curriculum-Specific Onboarding
-New in 2023, The Carpentries will periodically offer onboarding to prepare Instructors to teach specific curricula.
-If one of these sessions is available during your checkout window and suits your interest, this may be an ideal way to get involved!

 ### Attend an Instructor Meeting, Regional Call, or Other Community Programming
 The Carpentries offers a wide array of programming to meet the needs and interests of our community-members.
-Attending or hosting (!) any of these sessions can be used to fulfill your Get Involved step for Instructor checkout.
+Attending or hosting any of these sessions can be used to fulfill your Get Involved step for Instructor checkout.
 For more on the different types of Carpentries community programming, [see this blog post](https://carpentries.org/blog/2023/04/new-community-programming/) or go directly to the [Community Discussions Etherpad][discussion] to look for sessions that will work for you!

-### Contribute to maintenance of a Lesson, Glossario, or other Carpentries Repository
+### Contribute to the construction or maintenance of Carpentries materials
-The Carpentries lessons are maintained and improved through collaborative effort across The Carpentries communities.
-If you see something in a lesson that you think could be improved, visit the repository and bring your voice to the conversation!
+The Carpentries lessons are built, sustained, and improved only through the collaborative effort of our community members.
+All Instructors should feel empowered and invited to participate!
+Taking a first step to walk through the contribution process is a great way to complete your Instructor certification.

 #### Keep It Simple!
 We suggest starting small!
 Consider commenting on an existing issue, fixing a typo if you find one, or contributing a single term to our multilingual glossary.
 If you would like to help us out with something more substantial, consider selecting an item from our [Help Wanted page][help-wanted].

-#### What is an Issue?
+#### How to Contribute?
 GitHub 101
 The curriculum for this workshop, like all Carpentries curricula, is hosted on GitHub.
 This gives you access to a 'back room' where the code for the curriculum website is freely available, suggestions for changes can be proposed, and conversations about potential changes can be held.